Abraham Colles: Family

-In 1807, he married Miss Sophia Cope.
+In 1807, he married Miss Sophia Cope, with whom he had six sons and five daughters.
 His son William followed in his footsteps, being elected to the Chair of Anatomy in the Royal College of Surgeons in Ireland in 1863.
 Another of his sons Henry married Elizabeth Mayne, a niece of Robert James Graves.
 His grandson was the eminent music critic and lexicographer H. C. Colles.
 His granddaughter Frances married the judge Lord Ashbourne; her sister Anna married his colleague Sir Edmund Thomas Bewley.